Navigating Early Retirement: Challenges and Solutions Ahead

 The average retirement age in the U.S. is approximately 62 years old.

-Why do many retire earlier than planned?
+Why do many retirees leave earlier than planned?

-How can health issues affect retirement plans?
+How can health issues influence retirement plans?

 About Investors Hangout